Human Papillomavirus (HPV) is a common virus that many people will be exposed to at some point in their lives.

 Other subtypes do not cause visible lesions but can cause changes in the cells of the cervix, vagina and vulva, the penis, the lining of the mouth and throat and the lining of the anus and rectum.

-Within those subtypes are some that are considered “higher risk” and can cause cell changes that lead to cervical, vaginal, vulvar, penile, oral or anal cancer.
+Within those subtypes are some that are considered “higher risk” and can cause cellular changes that can lead to cervical, vaginal, vulvar, penile, oral or anal cancer.

 Is there a test for HPV?